1970 United States Senate election in Florida: "Walkin' Lawton"

-Chiles, despite a twelve-year career in legislature, was largely unknown outside his district.
+Chiles, despite a twelve-year career in the legislature, was largely unknown outside his district.
 A poll indicated that Chiles had a name recognition of only 5%.
 To generate some media coverage across the state, Chiles embarked upon a 1,003 mi walk across Florida.
 He would spend each night in a camper, which was driven by one of his aides.

 On March 17, Chiles began the walk starting in Century, a small town in Escambia County along the Alabama state line.
 He initially headed east along State Road 4, toward Tallahassee.
 Throughout the journey, a number of people walked a small portion of the distance, including State Senators Wilbur H. Boyd – uncle of State House member Jim Boyd – and Bob Saunders.
 Upon reaching the community of Milligan, Chiles turned onto U.S. Route 90, then the main highway through the Florida Panhandle, toward Crestview.
 On April 7, he reached Tallahassee and remained there during the Florida Legislative session, which lasted 60 days.
 Thereafter, he continued on Route 90 for several days, until reaching Lake City, where he began heading along State Road 100 to the city of Lake Butler.

 After reaching Starke, Chiles headed south on Route 301 toward Waldo, where he switched to State Road 24 toward Gainesville.
 There, he met many students, professors, and others in the vicinity of the University of Florida, his alma mater.
 He next made a side trip to Pasco County, visiting Dade City, New Port Richey, and Zephyrhills.
 Chiles made another side trip to Volusia County on the east coast, passing through the cities of Daytona Beach, DeLand, and New Smyrna Beach.
 Thereafter, he went back to Gainesville and walked south on Route 441 to Ocala.

 The 91-day walk earned him the recognition he sought, and the nickname that would follow him throughout his political career – "Walkin' Lawton", coined by Associated Press writer John Van Gieson after Chiles passed through the town of Ponce de Leon.

+16.4% of the voting age population participated in the Democratic primary.